Who controls personal information collected by Bright Horizons?

 In the United States, Canada, and India, Bright Horizons Family Solutions LLC (through its related affiliates) is the data controller for the information collected about you.
 Our world headquarters are located at 200 Talcott Avenue South, Watertown, Massachusetts 02472, USA.

-In the United Kingdom, Bright Horizons Family Solutions Limited (Co.
-No. 2328679) is the data controller for the information collected about you.
-Its registered office is located at 2 Crown Court, Rushden, Northamptonshire, NN10 6BS, UK.
+In the United Kingdom , the data controller for information collected about you for Bright Horizons branded services is Bright Horizons Family Solutions Limited (Co.
+No. 2328679) and for Asquith branded services is Asquith Nurseries Limited (Co.
+No. 05133988 ).
+Both companies have registered office at 2 Crown Court, Rushden, Northamptonshire, NN10 6BS, UK.

 In Ireland, Bright Horizons Family Solutions Ireland Limited (Co.
 No. 288883) is the data controller for the personal information collected about you.
 Its registered office is located at College Business & Technology Park, Blanchardstown, Dublin 15, Ireland.